mum4k/termdash/doc/design.md

 The terminal dashboard consists of the following layers:

-- Display.
+- Terminal.
 - Infrastructure.
 - Widgets.

-The **display layer** abstracts the display implementation.
-A real terminal implementation is used in production when displaying on the terminal.
+The **terminal layer** abstracts the terminal implementation.
+A real terminal implementation is used in production when displaying data to the user.
 A fake terminal implementation is used in widget unit tests and system tests.
 Other implementations are possible, e.g. Image export.
-The display layer is private, neither the users of this library nor the widgets interact with the display directly.
+The terminal layer is private, neither the users of this library nor the widgets interact with the terminal directly.

-The **infrastructure layer** is responsible for container management, tracking of keyboard and mouse focus and handling external events like resizing of the display.
+The **infrastructure layer** is responsible for container management, tracking of keyboard and mouse focus and handling external events like resizing of the terminal.
 The infrastructure layer also decides when to flush the buffer and refresh the screen.
-I.e. The widgets update content of a back buffer and the infrastructure decides when it is synchronized to the display.
+I.e. The widgets update content of a back buffer and the infrastructure decides when it is synchronized to the terminal.

 The **widgets layer** contains the implementations of individual widgets.
 Each widget receives a canvas from the container on which it presents its content to